 If your student has registered with DS and has been given accommodations for classroom exams and you are unable to provide those testing accommodations in your classroom or department, then Testing Services is available to proctor those exams.
 We are not part of Disability Services.

 Our office hours are from 8-5 pm Monday through Friday.
 Mondays and occasionally Fridays have limited seats due to a fixed schedule in our testing room for the GRE, MCAT, and TOEFL.
-Over the past summer we made a few changes to our office space to better suit our new clientele.

 You may send inquiries regarding Accommodated Testing to Testing_Services@cwu.edu or call 963-1847.